 What has been accomplished

-The house has capacity to house 55 students.
+Our student residence houses 55 students.
 As the older girls graduate, we can accept approximately 15 new students each academic year.